dizzib/WhoDoTheyServe.com/app/doc/about.md

 ### About

+WhoDoTheyServe.com is a non-profit [opensource] effort to track and [visualise] the rapidly changing global political, banking and corporate power structure.
 A secondary purpose is to highlight possible [conflict of interest][coi].

 As far as possible, actors and connections are backed up with reliable evidence to keep this site grounded in fact and not speculation or conspiracy theory.